A woman I’d met at a conference wrote to me: “I was addicted to meth for 5 years until I was diagnosed with ADHD.”

 You would never take Katherine for a drug abuser.
 A realtor in her early 30s, she was the picture of fitness and beauty.
 You see, Katherine did not set out to abuse a street drug.
 Like many others with unrecognized or poorly managed ADHD and other psychiatric conditions, she faced a “Perfect Storm” of circumstances—and made a “really bad choice.”

-First, consider some research: MIND Institute researchers study ADHD and methamphetamine addiction.
-MIND Institute research Catherine Fassbender explains:
+First, consider some research: MIND Institute researchers study ADHD and methamphetamine addiction [link no longer online] MIND Institute research Catherine Fassbender explains:

 Methamphetamine abusers with ADHD often say that abusing methamphetamine helps calm them down and helps them to maintain focus.